mitsoe/ionic2-fusebox/README.md

 ### Fuse-box + Ionic2
-This is an example of how to power an Ionic2 app with fuse-box.
+This is an ionic2 app that uses fusebox. it also loads in an external module as a string.

 #### Setup & run
 * `npm install`
 * `npm start`

+#### External module

+In the app.component we load 2 external modules from an array and trigger a simple method using FuseBox